-Valves control the flow of blood into and out of your heart.
-These valves open to allow blood to move to the next chamber or one of the arteries, and they close to keep blood from flowing backward.
+Valves control the flow of blood into and out of the heart.
+The heart valves open to allow blood to move to the next chamber or to one of the arteries.
+The heart valves close to keep blood from flowing backward.

-- A mother who had German measles (rubella) or another viral illness during early pregnancy
+- Having German measles (rubella) or another viral illness during early pregnancy

 - Drinking alcohol during pregnancy

 - Smoking before or during pregnancy